Why kids are hitting the pandemic wall - KION546

 Her focus is waning.
 School, something she loves, has become a drag.

-“I’m tired, I’m stressed and I feel lazy,” the sixth grader said last week from her home in Hermosa Beach, California.
+“I’m tired, I’m stressed and I feel lazy,” the sixth grader said last week from her home in Southern California.
 “Everything is so awkward now.”

 Loree could be the poster child for many kids these days.
 Across time zones, age groups and socioeconomic lines, young people appear to be hitting a breaking point that developmental psychologists are calling the “pandemic wall.”